-Hisar, the administrative headquarters of Hisar district in the state of Haryana is located 164 kilometres to the west of New Delhi.
+Hisar, the administrative headquarters of Hisar district in the state of Haryana, is located 164 km to the west of New Delhi.
 It has been identified as a counter-magnet city for the National Capital Region to attract migrants and develop as an alternative centre of growth to Delhi.
 Hisar is well known for its steel industry and is therefore also known as "The City of Steel".

 There is much to see and do in Hisar.
-St Thomas Church, built in four years starting from December, 1860 to May, is a major attraction.
-The church is dedicated to St. Thomas, one of the twelve disciplines of Jesus Christ.
-Its construction in those times cost Rs.4500.
+St Thomas Church, built in four years starting from December 1860 to May, is a major attraction.
+The church is dedicated to St. Thomas, one of the twelve disciples of Jesus Christ.
+Its construction in those times cost Rs.
+4500.
 The design and construction of the church imbibes the main features of Victorian style architecture.

 Agroha Dham or Agroha Temple, as the name suggests, is located in Agroha.
 This temple complex also houses a huge pond named Shakti Sarovar and a naturopathy centre for the treatment of the patients through yoga and allied therapies.